• Skip to main content

 BrushSync brush heads.

-• Brushing mode paring – The toothbrush handle is able to identify the type of brush head that’s been installed.
-It then switches to the brushing mode that Sonicare feels is best to use with it (or else the mode you have programed the brush to switch to).
+- Brushing mode paring – The toothbrush handle is able to identify the type of brush head that’s been mounted.
+It then switches the brush’s mode and intensity to the optimal settings for that head.

 Toothbrush models vary by way of which BrushSync capabilities they feature.
-Our Sonicare Lineup page makes note of these differences.
+Our BrushSync Explained page makes note of these differences and lists which brush heads are BrushSync capable.

 Standard vs. Compact brush head sizes.